Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Implementation and examples

-The implementation is straightforward considering the constructive methods that we used; as soon as a generator $\alpha$ for $\overline{G}$ is known, which can be determined effectively by using the methods in~\cite{lrs}, then one can diagonalize $\alpha$ over an at most quadratic extension and apply our results.
-The remaining steps (determining and normalizing the arithmetic invariants, parametrizing to determine a partial descent, solving a norm equation and if necessary constructing the necessary cover to define $\Xm$ over $k$) are effective and efficient for `natural' fields such as number fields.
+The implementation is straightforward considering the constructive methods that were used.
+First one determines a generator $\alpha_0$ of the reduced automorphism group, which can be done effectively by using the methods in~\cite[Sec.2]{lrs}.
+Subsequently, one diagonalizes $\alpha_0$ over an at most quadratic extension of the base field of $K$.
+The remaining steps in Algorithms~\ref{alg:hypdesc} and~\ref{alg:nonhypdesc} (determining and normalizing the homogeneous invariants, parametrizing to determine a partial descent, solving a norm equation and if necessary constructing the necessary cover to define $\Xm$ over $k$) are effective and efficient for `natural' fields such as number fields and finite fields.

 We now give some examples of these computations.
-To begin with, we mention that usually, we do not need the full set of generic arithmetic dihedral invariants in our computations, and our algorithms take this into account.
-The following example illustrates this.
+Throughout, we will have $k = \QQ$ and $K = \overline{\QQ}$.
+To begin with, we mention that we usually do not need the full set of generic homogeneous dihedral invariants in our computations, and our algorithms take this into account.
+The following example of a hyperelliptic curve of type $(0,2,6)$ illustrates this.